Skip to content

 Which beers should you drink with goat's cheese?

-This depends entirely on the type of cheese and what you do with it!
+Choosing the right beer for goat’s cheese is all about balance, and a well-thought-out goat cheese beer pairing can elevate both the food and the beer.
 Cheeses tend to be creamy and intense, and often leave a greasy film in the mouth and on the tongue.
 The carbon dioxide from the beer rinses the mouth clean after a bite, and the alcohol cuts through the cheese fat.
 Each sip allows you to start afresh with the next piece of cheese.

+In the UK, goat’s cheese is a staple of spring menus, and these UK cheese beer pairings work just as well at home as they do in pubs or beer gardens.
 Line up a few pieces of hard goat’s cheese and try dipping them in honey or beer syrup.
 This is a great coffee table snack for lounging in front of the TV.
-The beer that fits well here is a tripel: for example Karmeliet or Oedipus Thai Thai, which comes from Amsterdam.

 Soft, creamy goat’s cheese is a different story.
 It can be finely spread on a piece of toast and combined with a Saison, for example Overworks Funk X Punk from beer legends BrewDog or the icon of this style, Saison Dupont.

-If you're having a party, a goat's cheese quiche is always a good option to serve to your guests.
+If you're having a party, a goat’s cheese quiche is always a good option and a great opportunity to explore relaxed cheese pairing beers that work across a whole table of guests.
 You can make the quiche the day before, and serve Bullebak from De Eeuwige Jeugd.
 This is a tasty, quiet triple with a low carbon dioxide content.

 For a festive starter, you could also fill dates with soft goat's cheese.
 These taste amazing with Texels Wit.
 If you want to take it to the next level, you can wrap the date with bacon.
 Then serve St. Feuillien Grand Cru.